JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/code_formatting.md

 - To change the default "block name" taken from class name, return a custom `Block.getDebugName()`.
 - The formatter in the IntelliJ Platform SDK only controls spacing, including indentation, between adjacent leaf blocks.
   Therefore, the first leaf block won't get indentation.
-  If plugin authors need this, they can use a `PostFormatProcessor` (see below) to add the needed indentation at the beginning
+  If this is needed, use a [`PostFormatProcessor`](%gh-ic%/platform/code-style-api/src/com/intellij/psi/impl/source/codeStyle/PostFormatProcessor.java)
-  ([see forum post with example](https://intellij-support.jetbrains.com/hc/en-us/community/posts/7982433627666-Formatting-indents-make-me-go-nuts)).
+  ([see also below](#post-processor)) to add the required indentation at the beginning ([see forum post with example](https://intellij-support.jetbrains.com/hc/en-us/community/posts/7982433627666-Formatting-indents-make-me-go-nuts)).
 - An indent is ignored if a corresponding block doesn't start with a new line.
-  You can enforce the indent in this case using `enforceIndentToChidlren` parameter in the factory method `Indent#getIndent(Intent.Type.NORMAL, false, true)`
+  To enforce the indent in this case using `enforceIndentToChildren` parameter in the factory method `Indent#getIndent(Intent.Type.NORMAL, false, true)`
   ([see forum post with example](https://intellij-support.jetbrains.com/hc/en-us/community/posts/360010627319-Formatting-Block-to-indent-relative-to-where-its-parent-would-be)).